 Sections 2.2-1519 and 2.2-1520 of the Code of Virginia establish capital project pools and set out the procedures for implementing the pool process.
-The Appropriation Act will establish the total appropriation available for all projects in the pool.
-The Act will also list the projects to be funded from that appropriation, but will not list amounts for the individual projects.
+The Appropriation Act or separate bond legislation will establish the total appropriation available for all projects in the pool.
+The Act or separate bond legislation will also list the projects to be funded from that appropriation in that specific pool, but will not list amounts for the individual projects.

-For projects that are approved to proceed beyond the request stage, state statutes set out a series of stages for project authorization of funding: preplanning, detailed planning, construction, and equipment.
+For projects that are approved to proceed beyond the request stage, state statutes set out a series of stages.
+In order to phase in the funding of authorized projects, the stages are: preplanning, detailed planning, construction, and equipment.
 (See Appendices B and C for a more detailed discussion of these phases.)
-However, once a project has been approved to advance beyond the request stage, the approval level can differ for individual projects.
+After a project has been approved to advance beyond the request stage, the final approval level can differ for individual projects.
 Some projects may be approved "up front" for full funding whereas other projects may be approved initially to proceed only to one of the planning stages, preplanning or detailed planning, with consideration of approval to proceed to the construction stage to come later.

 Regardless of the level of approval, however, the general process of releasing funding is the same.
 Depending on the situation, funding for planning can come from several sources: bond proceeds authorized for construction pools, a central capital outlay planning pool, or the agency's nongeneral fund resources.
 If an agency uses its nongeneral funds for preplanning or detailed planning, it will be reimbursed from general fund-related sources when the project is authorized to proceed to the construction phase.
-When an agency has been authorized to proceed to the detailed planning/preliminary design stage for a project, the Bureau of Capital Outlay Management (BCOM) of the Department of General Services (DGS) will review the detailed planning documents and project a total cost for the project.
+When an agency has been authorized to proceed to the detailed planning/preliminary design stage for a project, the Division of Engineering and Buildings (DEB) of the Department of General Services (DGS) will review the detailed planning documents and estimate a total cost for the project.
 If the lowest bid or best proposal does not exceed 105 percent of the funding provided for the project based on this estimate, the agency will be authorized to enter into a construction contract.
-If the contract cost exceeds 105 percent of the provided funding, the statutes set out the process to be used by the agency: (1) implement cost saving measures relative to the project design, (2) supplement the project with other funds available to the agency, (3) reduce the project's scope while ensuring that the project is substantially similar in quality and functionality to the original project, or (4) request supplementary funding from the Governor and General Assembly.
+If the contract cost exceeds 105 percent of the estimated funding, current law establishes the process to be used by the agency: (1) implement cost saving measures relative to the project design, (2) supplement the project with other funds available to the agency, (3) reduce the project's scope while ensuring that the project is substantially similar in quality and functionality to the original project, or (4) request supplementary funding from the Governor and General Assembly.